 \subsection{Measures and Variables}

-\emph{Socio-demographics and Social Media Usage.}
+\emph{Socio-demographics and social media usage}

-To explore how socio-demographics, user characteristics and textual cues extractable from post-histories relate to fake-news sharing, we must begin by determining which socio-demographics and user characteristics to include.
-To do so, we build on previous research related to fake-news sharing.
-Past studies have found correlations between certain socio-demographics, political affiliation, and social media activity and fake-news sharers.
-For instance, fake-news sharers are often associated with being conservative, male, older, and more active on social media platforms \citep[e.g.,][]{lazer2018science, grinberg2019fake, osmundsen2021partisan, shu2018understanding}.
+To explore how socio-demographics, user characteristics, and textual cues extractable from post histories relate to fake-news sharing, we must determine which socio-demographics and user characteristics to include.
+To do so, we built on previous research related to fake-news sharing.
+Fake-news sharers are often associated with being conservative, male, older, and more active on social media platforms \citep[e.g.,][]{grinberg2019fake, lazer2018science, osmundsen2021partisan, shu2018understanding}.
 To assess demographics, we used information from users' Twitter profiles.
 We accessed gender by building on the Python gender-guesser package.\footnote{https://pypi.org/project/gender-guesser/} We used self-declared information on the user's Twitter page to access geographical information.
-To assess political affiliation, we followed \cite{schoenmueller2019polarized} and labeled users as Democrat (Republican) if they follow Democratic (Republican) reference accounts.
-For social media activity, we calculated the number of posts per day, status counts, followers, and friends \citep[c.f.,][]{shu2018understanding}.
-We added followership of fake-news and fact-checking outlets, and followership of prominent media sources.
-Our measures are presented in Table \ref{tab:AllMeasures}.
+To assess political interest, we followed \cite{schoenmueller2023frontiers} and labeled users as Democrat (Republican) if they followed Democratic (Republican) reference accounts.
+For social media activity, we calculated activity per day (we use the status counts divided by the days a user has been on the platform), status counts, followers, and friends \citep[c.f.,][]{shu2018understanding}.
+We added followership of fake-news outlets, fact-checking outlets, and prominent media sources.
+Our measures are in Table \ref{tab:AllMeasures}.